adhawan-vip/vip_adpq/UserCentricDesign.md

 **Initial Feedback Notes from Jeremy & Hardian-**

-* Public wiki / quora
+* Public wiki / quora / other tools have spent a lot of time tuning to broad userbase needs
-* Commenting - user contributions
+* Commenting - user contribution
-* Admin add a rating - is this a vote or override?
-* Admin ability to override rating - doesn’t seem right
-* Also don’t track vote counts
+* Rating is a nice feature, would be a good item to tailor in future enhancements for user needs

 **Q&A**